-The expectations of a UTSA Faculty-Led Study Abroad Faculty and Program Director are more comprehensive than those of a faculty member teaching a course on campus.
-As the program director, you will not only lead the course, but you will oversee many other aspects of the program, from helping a student find a doctor while in-country to giving travel safety tips and advice while abroad
+Excerpt from: The NAFSAGuide to Successful Short-Term Programs Abroad, pgs.
+174-76 Edited by Sarah E. Spencer and Kathy Tuma.
+Copyright 2002 NAFSA The expectations of a UTSA Faculty-Led Study Abroad Faculty Program Director are more comprehensive than those of a faculty member teaching a course on campus.
+As the program Faculty Program Director, you will not only lead the course, but you will oversee many other aspects of the program, from helping a student find a doctor while in-country to giving travel safety tips and advice while abroad